likhithIonic/starter_app_part-2/README.md

-# Exploring Appflow Exercise 2
+# Exploring Appflow Exercise part 2

 This part -2 of the exploring Appflow exercise consists of the following topics